danielpenno/danielpenno/README.md

 > >
 > > Web Servers: *Apache, NGINX, IIS*
 >
-> ✍️ I speak Portuguese and understand English, I can learn quickly and I like to share knowledge.
+> ✍️ I am a fast learner, have solid knowledge sharing skills and am proficient in English.
 >
-> 🏖 In my free time I like to seek knowledge and also have fun (online games, haha).
+> 🏖 In my leisure time, I constantly seek knowledge and also have fun with online games, haha.
 >
+✨ I am constantly looking for new challenges and opportunities to apply my knowledge and skills efficiently and innovatively.
+If you are looking for a committed professional, passionate about technology and ready to face new challenges, I am available to contribute to your team.
+>
-> 📧 Shall we have a chat?
-Feel free to add me or contact.
+> 📧 Let's talk?
+Feel free to add me or contact me
 >
 > 📌 From Palmas - Tocantins, Brazil
 >